Alloy Artifacts |

 The overall length is 6.5 inches, and the finish is nickel plating.

-The handle pattern on these pliers is the "Beauty Handles" variant of the Kraeuter "Don't Slip" pattern, as described by design patent #D59,602, filed by A.A.
+The "Beauty Handles" pattern was a variant of the Kraeuter "Don't Slip" pattern and is described by design patent #D59,602, filed by A.A.
 Kraeuter in 1920 and issued in 1921.

 Our earliest public reference to this model is from 1921.
 The use of the "Newark" marking with the "Beauty Handles" variant of the "Don't Slip" pattern is consistent with a manufacturing date around 1921.